SECURITY EXCELLENCE FOR RESPONSIBLE BUSINESS

-The proven approach to security: don't deal with hacking attacks, but prevent it.
-There isn't an IT product in existence that doesn't have a bug, but how can we minimize the risks?
+Proven approach to security: don't deal with hacking attacks, prevent them instead.
+Since there is no IT product that doesn't have a bug, there is a question: how can we minimize risks?

-In 2017, invested up to $1 million of dollars, Apple has detected and fixed vulnerabilities that could potentially cause a loss of several billion dollars and significant reputational damage.
-Thinking ahead ensures a good ROI.
-Doesn’t it?
+In 2017 Apple invested up to $1 million in security.
+As a result, vulnerabilities that could have caused a loss of several billion dollars and significant reputational damage were detected and fixed.
+Thinking ahead ensures a good ROI, doesn’t it?

-We enable business to cooperate with a community of bug hunters from different parts of the Earth.
-The bug bounty guarantees that various approaches are applied to identify all possible vulnerabilities and prevent the threat ahead of time.
+We connect business with a community of bug hunters from different parts of the globe.
+Our bug bounty platform guarantees that various approaches are applied to identify possible vulnerabilities and prevent the threat ahead of time.

 “That’s why Intel launched a $250,000 Bug Bounty Program to find vulnerabilities and wash away the image of a disastrous patching process” (c).

-The core of the HackenProof platform is the ethical cooperation between cybersecurity professionals and IT companies that care about security.
+The core of HackenProof platform is an ethical cooperation between cybersecurity professionals and IT companies who care about security.
 We ensure responsible and coordinated vulnerability disclosure in order to encourage white hat hackers to protect modern business.

-Tokenized platform means it’s decentralized among the community.
+Tokenized platform means it’s decentralized and shared among the community.
 Having remuneration in HKNs, bug hunters are the main stakeholders of the platform.

-HKN's price directly depends on the quality of the provided services, number of secured clients and overall size of the white hat community.
+HKN price depends directly on the quality of provided services, number of secured clients, and overall size of the white hat community.

-Members of the Hacken Community are actively bringing the best hackers and challenging new clients to the platform.
+Members of Hacken Community involve actively the best hackers as well as attract new clients to the platform.

 Any bug hunter can join a program, report a bug and get a worthy reward

-With HackenProof, you will get a real-time notification, and information about a bug.
+With HackenProof you get a real-time notification information about a bug.

-Interkassa it`s a payment processing system that operates with finances and requires a careful and rigorous approach to security.
+Interkassa is a payment processing system that operates with funds and requires a careful and rigorous approach to security.

-Before the cooperation with HackenProof, Interkassa had an experience in organizing a CTF game with elements of bug hunting that was devoted to hacker`s conference.
+Previously Interkassa participated in a CTF game with elements of bug hunting at hacker`s conference HackIT.

-There were some doubts regarding the launch of security improvement process with a crowdsourced approach.
-The aforesaid hesitations were vanished after choosing right researchers to participate in the program and making a pre-launch of vulnerability rewarding program in a private mode.
+They had some doubts in a crowdsourced approach for their infrastructure’s security improvement that were vanished after choosing the right researchers and making a pre-launch of vulnerability rewarding program in a private mode.

 public bug bounty

-OSA is an innovative project with AI and Big Data for automatic recognition, sorting and inventory of the products at the shops.
+OSA is an innovative project with AI and Big Data for automatic recognition, sorting and inventory of products at stores.

 private bug bounty